tammergalal/katacoda-scenarios/canary-deploy-tracking/step2.md

 Since we currently only have one version deployed, there is no way to get any kind of deployment comparison data.
 The latency issue will need to be fixed to see if an improvement can be made over the `1.0` deployment.
 Thankfully, the engineers have gone ahead and built a new advertisements image, and even provided a new manifest which should *hopefully* fix users latency issues.

-Let's make sure we have updated the version tag to `1.1`.
+Let's make sure we have updated the version tag to `1.1` so Datadog will pickup the change and start gathering data on the new deployment.

 1. First, copy the new manifest into the `k8s-yaml-files` directory. `cp /root/new-manifests/advertisements_1_1.yaml /root/k8s-yaml-files/advertisements.yaml`{{execute}}